mui/material-ui/docs/src/pages/components/snackbars/snackbars.md

 (WAI-ARIA: https://www.w3.org/TR/wai-aria-1.1/#alert)

 - By default, the snackbar won't auto-hide.
-However, if you decide to use the `autoHideDuration` prop, it's recommended giving users [enough time](https://www.w3.org/TR/UNDERSTANDING-WCAG20/time-limits.html).
+However, if you decide to use the `autoHideDuration` prop, it's recommended to give the user [sufficient time](https://www.w3.org/TR/UNDERSTANDING-WCAG20/time-limits.html) to respond.